-Once you've watched the show and are full of wine you probably won't want to wander too far off.
+Once you've watched the show and are full of wine, you probably won't want to wander too far off.
 I suggest letting the kids have their pictures taken with Cowboy Kringle.
-He'll be conveniently set up for photos in the breezeway right next door to The Grapevine.
-The photos aren't very expensive, and you'll receive a flash drive so you'll be able to take them home with you on the spot.
+Look for him in the breezeway right next door to The Grapevine.
+The photos aren't very expensive, and you'll receive a flash drive to take them home immediately.

 The tents of Old Gruene Market Days will be set up for the weekend, you can shop all of my old favorites along the main two streets in Old Gruene, or you can head off to visit the newer section known as Gruene Lake Village.